fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m2-exercise-update-class-properties-methods.md

 1. Open the BankAccount.cs file.

-1. Locate the two read-only fields: `accountNumber` and `customerId`.
+1. Locate the two read-only fields: `AccountNumber` and `CustomerId`.

     ```csharp

-    public readonly int accountNumber;
+    public readonly int AccountNumber;
-    public readonly string customerId;
+    public readonly string CustomerId;

     ```

-    The read-only fields `accountNumber` and `customerId` are both initialized in the constructors.
-The `accountNumber` field is initialized with a unique value, and the `customerId` field is initialized with the value of the `customerIdNumber` parameter.
+    The read-only fields `AccountNumber` and `CustomerId` are both initialized in the constructors.
+The `AccountNumber` field is initialized with a unique value, and the `CustomerId` field is initialized with the value of the `customerIdNumber` parameter.

-1. To convert the `accountNumber` and `customerId` fields to read-only properties, replace the `accountNumber` and `customerId` field declarations with the following code:
+1. To convert the `AccountNumber` and `CustomerId` fields to read-only properties, replace the `AccountNumber` and `CustomerId` field declarations with the following code:

     ```csharp